kkots/ggxrd_freecam/README.md

 ; To configure camera hotkeys place this file in the folder with the game executable ; For example it could be C:\Something\SteamLibrary\steamapps\common\GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32 ; You don't need to reload the mod when you change this file - it re-reads this settings file automatically when it changes.
+; If the INI file is not present there, it will be read from the folder in which the DLL was when you injected it.
 ; Available keys:
 ; Backspace, Tab, Enter, PauseBreak, CapsLock, Escape, Space, PageUp, PageDown, End, Home, ArrowLeft, ArrowUp, ArrowRight, ArrowDown, PrintScreen, Insert Delete, Num0, Num1, Num2, Num3, Num4, Num5, Num6, Num7, Num8, Num9, NumMultiply, NumAdd, NumSubtract, NumDecimal, NumDivide, F1, F2, F3, F4, F5, F6, F7, F8, F9, F10, F11, F12, NumLock, ScrollLock, Colon, Plus, Minus, Comma, Period, Slash, Tilde, OpenSquareBracket, Backslash, CloseSquareBracket, Quote, Backslash2, LeftClick, RightClick, MiddleClick, ThumbMouseClick, ThumbMouseClick2, MouseMoveLeft, MouseMoveUp, MouseMoveRight, MouseMoveDown, MouseWheelUp, MouseWheelDown, 0123456789, ABCDEFGHIJKLMNOPQRSTUVWXYZ, Shift, Ctrl, Alt, JoystickBtn1, JoystickBtn2, JoystickBtn3, JoystickBtn4, JoystickLeftTrigger, JoystickRightTrigger, JoystickLeftTrigger2, JoystickRightTrigger2, JoystickBtn9, JoystickBtn10, JoystickBtn11, JoystickBtn12, JoystickBtn13, JoystickBtn14, JoystickBtn15, JoystickBtn16, LeftStickLeft, LeftStickUp, LeftStickRight, LeftStickDown, DPadLeft, DPadUp, DPadRight, DPadDown, PS4DualshockLeftShoulderPressure, PS4DualshockRightShoulderPressure, PS4DualshockRightStickLeft, PS4DualshockRightStickUp, PS4DualshockRightStickRight, PS4DualshockRightStickDown, XboxTypeSRightStickLeft, XboxTypeSRightStickUp, XboxTypeSRightStickRight, XboxTypeSRightStickDown
 ; You can specify key and key + mouse combinations by separating key names with the '+' sign.